MI-FraunhoferIWM/data2rdf/docs/examples/abox/2_excel.md

-# ABox generation from an excel file with metadata and time series
+# Excel file with metadata and time series

 ```{note}
 This example is building up on the previous one about the [CSV file with metadata and time series](1_csv.md).